EV driver shares instant karma moment after concerning road rage incident: 'Justice ... this one time'

 For those not in the know, "rolling coal" is when a diesel-powered vehicle driver intentionally spews black smoke and exhaust, usually at unsuspecting passersby, cyclists, and other drivers, according to Psychology Today.
 The signature plume is the result of unburned diesel fuel, and it requires engine modifications that flood the unit with more fuel than it can handle to even accomplish the act.

-Because rolling coal obscures drivers' vision and harms people's lungs, the practice is penalized in at least nine states, including New Jersey, Colorado, and Michigan.
+Because rolling coal obscures drivers' vision and harms people's lungs, nine states have penalized the practice, including New Jersey, Colorado, and Michigan.
 Penalties vary, from as little as a $10 fine in Georgia to a felony charge in the Wolverine State.

 However, evidence is required to penalize coal rollers in any capacity.
 "I wish I installed a dash cam," the OP said.

 Dash cams are crucial for capturing anti-EV harassment.
-One Cybertruck owner not only had coal rolled on them but also rocks thrown at their truck as well.
+One Cybertruck owner talked about someone rolling coal and throwing rocks at them.
 Thankfully, the incident was recorded by their dash cam.

 Commenters shared their experiences.